Shradha-Anand/Medical-Evidence-Synthesizer/README.md

 ---

+### **Project Overview**
+For our final semester long project, we will develop a comprehensive tutorial on building a clinical decision support tool called the "Medical Evidence Synthesizer."
+This project will guide users through the data science pipeline to create a Retrieval Augmented Generation (RAG) model.
+The model will ingest complex, de-identified patient data combining structured lab results and unstructured clinical notes to generate a differential diagnosis.
+A key feature of this tool is its ability to provide verifiable, citable evidence for each diagnostic possibility directly from the source data, showcasing an end-to-end data science solution with a focus on machine learning and explainability.

+---

 ### **Course Information**
 - **Course:** DATA 602: Principle of Data Science - Fall 2025
 - **Instructor:** Dr. Fardina Alam